Call4Cloud | MMP-C | Autopilot | Device Preparation

 Software\Microsoft\Provisioning\NodeCache\CSP\Device\MS DM Server\node\ key and search for DeviceHardwareData

-As shown above and below, by the looks of it this registry key contains the Hardware Hash.
-When reassembling this value we will end up with the reconstructed hardware Hash
+As shown above and below, by its looks, this registry key contains the Hardware Hash.
+When reassembling this value, we will end up with the reconstructed hardware Hash.

-I was expecting to only notice this CSP at the moment the device was being enrolled into the Autopilot Deployment Service but I guess that’s not the case.
+I was expecting to notice this CSP only when the device was being enrolled into the Autopilot Deployment Service, but I guess that’s not the case.

-I guess as we say in Dutch, Duurt lang!!.
-Sometimes it really takes a long time before the existing Azure Ad Registered Corporate marked device has been enrolled into the Autopilot Deployment Service and has been assigned the proper Autopilot profile
+I guess, as we say in Dutch, it is Duurt lang!!.
+Sometimes, it really takes a long time before the existing Azure Ad Registered Corporate marked device has been enrolled into the Autopilot Deployment Service and has been assigned the proper Autopilot profile.

-Microsoft is telling us that we need to “Allow 48 hours for the registration to be processed.”
-But most of the time it will be processed within a couple of hours.
-Some time ago I had 1 device that just refused to convert to an Autopilot device even when it was marked as a corporate device.
+Microsoft tells us to “Allow 48 hours for the registration to be processed.”
+But most of the time, it will be processed within a couple of hours.
+Some time ago, I had one device that just refused to convert to an Autopilot device even when it was marked as a corporate device.

 Doesnt-sound-fun GIFs - Get the best GIF on GIPHY

 So I decided to see if I could speed it up a bit.
-Before proceeding, I made sure the device was in the group targeted by the Autopilot profile.
+Before proceeding, I ensured the device was in the group targeted by the Autopilot profile.

 5. What have we learned?

-When looking back at the flow, let me explain a bit more about what I was trying to explain.
+Looking back at the flow, let me explain a bit more about what I was trying to convey.

-When you want to enroll a new device into the Autopilot Deployment Service you would probably use the get-windowsautopilotinfo PowerShell Module to upload the required Hardware Hash.
-By doing so you will be prompted to enter your Microsoft 365 account that is allowed to perform this action
+When enrolling a new device into the Autopilot Deployment Service, you will probably use the get-windows autopilot info PowerShell Module to upload the required hardware hash.
+By doing so you will be prompted to enter your Microsoft 365 account that is allowed to perform this action.

-With the convert all targeted devices to Autopilot option, we don’t need to perform additional authentication.
+We don’t need to perform additional authentication to convert all targeted devices to Autopilot.
 Is that weird?
 No, of course not!

 When your device is enrolled into MDM/Intune, trust is born between the device and Intune by using a nice certificate.
 With this trust relationship, the Intune service has direct access to the device to fetch the Hardware Hash by using the CSP (/devdetail/ext/devicehardwaredata) I mentioned earlier.